Who am I?

 What will I receive from you?

-My photography service always include the following: 1.
-Photography service for 10 hours on the wedding day 2.
-All travel expenses for the photographer, excluding accommodation.
-3. You keep the final images on DVD You will own “home use rights” to your images which means that you can do pretty much anything you want with them as long as it doesn’t generate any income for yourself or the people you give them to.
+My photography service always include photography service for up to 10 hours on the wedding day.
+You keep the final high resolution images for personal use.
+You will own “home use rights” to your images which means that you can do pretty much anything you want with them as long as it doesn’t generate any income for yourself or the people you give them to.
 Find out all the details in the contract.
 The images you receive are all color corrected and optimized, print-ready high resolution files good enough for any high-end glossy magazine.
 An average set will range from 180-250 images for a small wedding to 600-800 images for a large wedding.
 You will get a DVD set with a HighRes folder with all the images and another folder with all the images in low resolution, ready for use in email or be uploaded to you Facebook or flickr account.
-All the images I shoot at your wedding are backed up in the most reliable and sophisticated back-up system and will stay secure with me in case you lose the DVD I sent you.
+All the images I shoot at your wedding are backed up in the most reliable and sophisticated back-up system and will stay secure with me for a minimum of five (5) years in case you lose the DVD I sent you.

 How long will it take you to deliver my pictures?

 Time frames can range anywhere from two weeks to two months, depending on the time of the year and my schedule.
 The average delivery time is usually two to four weeks but can sometime take more.
 In any case, delivery of the final DVD will be less than 60 days from the time of your wedding.